50 Dog Walkers near you

 Yes, they can, but they must take extra care when walking dogs using bridleways.
 If you’re from England or Wales, follow the Countryside Code and make sure your dog doesn’t run through crops, frighten livestock, disturb undergrowth, or be at risk from passing vehicles.
 To be on the safe side, tell your dog walker to keep your dog on the leash and clean up their mess to avoid any untoward situations with farm owners.

-What does dog walking include?
+What do dog walking services include?